mangatrai/astra-mr-latency/README.md

 - Provide the Astra Client_ID for the Multi-Region (MR) DB
 - Provide the Astra SECRET for the MR DB
 - Run command `java -jar target/astra-mr-latency-1.0.1-jar-with-dependencies.jar "path-to-scb-region-1" "path-to-scb-region-2" "client-id" "client-secret"`
+	- Optionally you can also pass the `number-of-records (default is 1000)` to insert.
+Note: Do not pass a value over 1K if this is not an enterprise DB that allows higher OPS/rate-limits.

 ## Sample Output
 ```